 - Gosari-Namul (고사리나물): Also known as stir-fried fernbrake, this Korean side dish is often served throughout the year!

 Now that we learned about fernbrake in Korean cuisine, we want to answer some questions you may have about this ingredient!
 If we do not answer your question, feel free to leave a comment in the section below or email us at [email protected].

 Gosari has a deep earthy flavor that also takes on other flavors it is cooked with.
 It is chewy which adds texture to any dish it is added to.

 Where Can I Buy Fernbrake?

-Typically, you can only find this vegetable in your local Asian grocery store.
+Unfortunately, you cannot find this ingredient at your local Western grocery in the United States.
+Instead, shop for this vegetable in your local Asian grocery store or online.
 As I stated above, you can find fresh fernbrake during the spring.
 Otherwise, you can find the dried version throughout the rest of the year.

 How Do I Properly Store This Ingredient?

 To store fresh fernbrake, I recommend placing the bunch in the refrigerator and eating it within a few days.

 You can place dried fernbrake in a cool, dark place like the pantry and store it for months.
 You can also store the dried fernbrake in the refrigerator if you prefer!

 We Hope You Enjoyed Learning About Fernbrake (Gosari)!